koheimiya/checkpoint/README.md

 ```

 #### Cache Compression
-The picked object is then compressed with `gzip`.
+The task output is compressed with `gzip`.
-The compression level can be changed as follows (defaults to 9).
+The compression level can be changed as follows (defaults to 9), trading the space efficiency with the time efficiency.
 ```python
 class NoCompressionTask(Task):
     task_compress_level = 0